Walter Sickert: Late period

 Sickert was President of the Royal Society of British Artists from 1928 to 1930.
 He became a Royal Academician (RA) in March 1934 but resigned from the Academy on 9 May 1935 in protest against the president's refusal to support the preservation of Jacob Epstein's sculptural reliefs on the British Medical Association building in the Strand.
 In the last decade of his life, he depended increasingly on assistants, especially his wife, for the execution of his paintings.

 One of Sickert's closest friends and supporters was newspaper baron Lord Beaverbrook, who accumulated the largest single collection of Sickert paintings in the world.
-This collection, with a private correspondence between Sickert and Beaverbrook, is in the Beaverbrook Art Gallery in Fredericton, New Brunswick, Canada.
+This collection, along with a private correspondence between Sickert and Beaverbrook, is in the Beaverbrook Art Gallery in Fredericton, New Brunswick, Canada.
 In addition to having painted Beaverbrook, Sickert painted portraits of notables including Gwen Ffrangcon-Davies, Hugh Walpole, Valentine Browne, 6th Earl of Kenmare, and less formal depictions of Aubrey Beardsley, King George V, and Peggy Ashcroft.

 Personal life

-Sickert married three times: to Ellen Melicent Cobden, a daughter of Richard Cobden from 1885 until their divorce in 1899; to Christine Angus from 1911 until her death in 1920; and to the painter Thérèse Lessore from 1926 until his death.
+Sickert married three times: to Ellen Melicent Cobden, a daughter of Richard Cobden from 1885 until their divorce in 1899; to Christine Angus from 1911 until she died in 1920; and to the painter Thérèse Lessore from 1926 until his death.